 Describe the problem the solution addresses and how it addresses it.
 Supporting figures and documentation may be included in the Appendix, keeping in mind that judges can use their discretion as to whether to consider the optional supplemental data as part of their evaluation.
 A detailed materials and methods section including all protocols must be submitted in the Appendix.
 As part of the solution, a demonstration of the developed app must be included either via weblink, as a downloadable app from a website, or as a prototype app on a demonstration mobile device.
 If a login is required, demo accounts with password should be provided which will enable judges to access all parts of the product.
 If there are different interfaces (i.e., a separate interface for caregiver and a different interface for a provider [e.g., physician]) separate logins should be provided.
-If the team or individual solver opts for submitting the app on a demonstration mobile device then four such devices must be submitted.
-Upon receipt of the written entries, an address will be provided for the shipment of the prototypes, with all accessories needed for functionality, to NIA.
+If the team or individual solver opts for submitting the app on a demonstration mobile device, then four such devices must be submitted via mail.
+Prototypes, with all accessories needed for functionality, can be sent to NIA Prize Submissions, C/O Dawn Beraud, 31 Center Blvd Rm 5C05, Bethesda, MD 20892.
+Prototype submissions must be postmarked by the submission deadline of June 30, 2019.
 Prototypes will be returned to the solvers after the judging process.

 - Be written in English, follow all page limits (references not included in page limit), have page dimensions (8.5 x 11 inches), font size of 11 pt or greater (for all text including figure legends), and 0.5-inch margins.

 - Include figure legends only if they add information that is not available in the body of the document; be succinct.